Shub500/Shub500/README.md

 👋 Hey there!
 I'm a Computer Science student at Cornell University.

-✨ Currently, I'm diving deep into:
+✨ Currently, I'm working on:
 - Databases and Query Optimization
 - Graph-Based Reasoning with LLMs
 - Siamese Networks for Text Classifications